SIDANWhatever/gpte-test/readme.md

 --testnet-magic 1 \
 --tx-in $TX_IN_GIMBAL \
 --tx-in $TX_IN_LOVELACE \
---tx-out $REFERENCE_ADDRESS+18912280 \
+--tx-out $REFERENCE_ADDRESS+2000000 \
 --tx-out-reference-script-file $PLUTUS_SCRIPT \
+--tx-out $REFERENCE_ADDRESS+2000000 \
+--tx-out-inline-datum-file $DATUM_FILE \
 --tx-out $TREASURY_ADDR+"$LOVELACE_TO_LOCK + $GIMBALS_TO_LOCK $GBTE_ASSET" \
 --tx-out-inline-datum-file $DATUM_FILE \
---tx-out $ISSUER+"1500000 + $GIMBALS_BACK_TO_ISSUER $GBTE_ASSET" \
+--tx-out $SENDERPREPROD+"1500000 + $GIMBALS_BACK_TO_ISSUER $GBTE_ASSET" \
---change-address $ISSUER \
+--change-address $SENDERPREPROD \
 --protocol-params-file protocol-preprod.json \
---out-file issuer-locks-funds-in-treasury.draft
+--out-file issuer-locks-funds-in-treasury-02.draft

 cardano-cli transaction sign \
---tx-body-file issuer-locks-funds-in-treasury.draft \
+--tx-body-file issuer-locks-funds-in-treasury-02.draft \
 --testnet-magic 1 \
---signing-key-file $ISSUERKEY \
+--signing-key-file $SENDERKEYPREPROD \
---out-file issuer-locks-funds-in-treasury.signed
+--out-file issuer-locks-funds-in-treasury-02.signed

 cardano-cli transaction submit \
 --testnet-magic 1 \
-  --tx-file issuer-locks-funds-in-treasury.signed
+--tx-file issuer-locks-funds-in-treasury-02.signed
 ```

+### You will get an error the first time you run this transaction "correctly".
+- If you do everything else right, you should get an error saying that 2000000 lovelace is not enough to satisfy the minUTxO.
+Change the amount of lovelace being sent to the reference address accordingly.

 ## 4. Create the Escrow Script Reference UTxO - but not yet Datum.
 This is actually simpler than the transaction above.
 We just want to create a reference script for the escrow contract.
-Really, this step could have been included in #3 above - just build another reference.
-Oh well - next time!
+Really, this step could have been included in #3 above - just adding another reference output.

 ```
 ESCROW_PLUTUS_SCRIPT="<YOUR PATH TO>/gbte-plutus-v2/output/escrow-gbte-v2.plutus"